nascentdigital/hackeryou-masterclass-notes/session4/Services.md

 ![EC2 pricing](images/ec2-pricing.png)

+For reference:
+vCPU: virtual CPU
+ECU: unit of measure for CPU power
+GiB: (Gibibyte) for data processing and transmission
+GB: (Gigabyte) for disk drive capacity
+EBS: (Elastic Block Store) for data storage

-Involves the least amount of work however the cost greatly increases as demands increase.
-Eventually you will still hit a limit.
+This involves the least amount of work however the cost greatly increases as demands increase.
+Eventually however, you will still hit a limit.

 #### Horizontal scaling